 Maintenance of Web Standards

-The Web Standards will be reviewed and appropriately revised on an annual basis with a process led by M&C and ITS that solicits input and feedback from the various web development constituencies serving RIT.
+The Web Standards will be reviewed and appropriately revised periodically, as-needed, with a process led by M&C and ITS that solicits input and feedback from the various web development constituencies serving RIT.
 The Web Standards Steering Committee reserves the right to address pressing issues with the leadership teams of M&C and ITS on a more frequent basis.
 In the event an urgent concern arises, M&C and ITS may propose immediate revisions.

 The standards, defined in this document, are the requirements for any website development done by and/or for RIT as defined in the Scope section of this document.